Damounet/AngularCucumberTesting/cucumber/features/README.md

     And I see the heroes list
 ```

-All the phrases which are in a scenario and starts with the keywords Given, When or Then are called Steps.
+A Step is a Gherkin's phrase which starts with the keywords Given, When or Then.

 * The keyword **Given** describes a scenario context.
 * The keyword **When** describes an user action.
 * The keyword **Then** checks a result from an user action.
 * The keyword **And** reproduces the above keyword, in this case And = Then

-The steps have to be simple and reusable.
+A step has to be simple and reusable.

 ## Background / Scenario outline / Examples